 Emerging Producer Placement (EPP)

-In this round, two candidates will be selected and paid to undertake a six month customised program.
-They will spend the majority of the time with production companies, with additional time at Create NSW and attending key industry events.
+The three candidates will be selected and paid to undertake a six-month customised program.
+They will spend the majority of the time with production companies, with additional time at Screen NSW and attending key industry events.

 Our funding guidelines have been broken down into easy to read steps below.
 We also have FAQ’S to answer questions about applying through our online application system.

-For more information contact Josipa on (02) 8289 6418 or by email to firstname.lastname@example.org if you would like to discuss your application.
+For more information contact The Program Officer contactable via firstname.lastname@example.org if you would like to discuss your application.

-You will need to address each of the following Selection Criteria:
+You will need to address the following criteria:

 - A knowledge of current development and project financing practices within Australia.